tushar-c/tushar-c.github.io/_posts/2024-10-30-Understanding-Transformers-Part-2-:-Building-Blocks.md

 ## Embedding the Tokenizations

-Now that we have our tokens in the form of one-hot vectors for each sentence in our dataset, we will now apply the embedding layer in our code.
+Now that we have our tokens in the form of one-hot vectors for each sentence in our dataset, we will now create the training data sentence batches apply the embedding layer to them in our code.

 ## Positional Encoding